destinyae/intentkit/docs/create_agent.md

 # How to create an agent

 ## The Prompt
-In agent config, there are 3 fields about prompt, they are `prompt`, `prompt_append` and `autonomous_prompt`.
+In agent config, there are 3 fields about the prompt, they are `prompt`, `prompt_append` and `autonomous_prompt`.
-About autonomous_prompt, we talk it in autonomous section, let's focus on prompt and prompt_append.
+About autonomous_prompt, we talk about it in autonomous section, let's focus on prompt and prompt_append.

 ### LLM Interaction
 The models cannot remember anything, so every time we interact with it, we have to provide all the